How a government shutdown could impact Americans – KION546

 Food assistance

+“Nearly 7 million pregnant moms, new mothers and young children count on WIC every single day to receive support,” Vilsack told reporters at the White House earlier this week.
+“With a shutdown, what we would see across the United States is a denial of those benefits and opportunities.
+In some cases, it would be literally within a matter of days after the shutdown.
+In some cases it may be in some states, it may be literally in a matter of weeks.
+But clearly, during the course of a shutdown, millions of those moms, babies and young children would see a lack of nutrition assistance.”

-Food banks won’t be able to place new orders and some of their existing deliveries could be disrupted.
+Food banks wouldn’t be able to place new orders and some of their existing deliveries could be disrupted.

 Plus, a government shutdown would lead to a delay in federal reimbursements to Meals on Wheels, which could force some community-based programs to suspend meal services; initiate or expand waiting lists; reduce the number of meals they deliver or the number of days on which they deliver; or even shut down, said the nonprofit, which delivers meals to more than 2.8 million seniors annually.